 While some customers provide a rich source of social media data (for many brands, this is where most of their active users reside), not all customers inhabit that space.
 If this is not accounted for while driving personalization campaigns on social sites, you risk not targeting your entire potential customer base.
 If some individuals’ data resides in a different database segment, this may impact both engagement and ROI.

 4. Team Skill Sets Required to Leverage a Customer Data Platform

 The final key consideration is the team who will be working with the CDP program.
 The right mix of people will ensure that your implementation is efficient.
 To establish your preparedness, you should be able to answer the following questions:

 - What does the SWAT team look like?

 - Can the current Data Warehouse team be upskilled?

 - To what extent does the current tech stack support your campaign ambitions?
 If the current tech stack can support your campaigns, what are the pros and cons of moving to a CDP?

 - Can the required capability be developed internally?

-Being in a position to address these questions is vital when you are evaluating the implementation of a CDP solution.
-Failing to evaluate thoroughly may result in an insufficient scope of work and resources needed, and unrealistically low CDP project cost estimates.
-A project that has not been properly scoped is in danger of always being understaffed and, therefore, not seeing its full ROI.
+Being in a position to address these questions is vital when you are assessing a CDP solution.
+Failing to evaluate thoroughly may result in an underestimated quotation to the executive leadership team/s, and the project is in danger of always being understaffed and, therefore, not seeing its full ROI.

 In the next article, we will explain how companies can use CDPs for personalization.